plone/Installers-UnifiedInstaller/README.txt

 Providing adequate security for a production server requires many more steps, but this is a better starting point.

+PLEASE NOTE
-:PLEASE NOTE: You have the option to install Plone as a standalone (single-instance) setup or as a clustered (ZEO) setup.
+  You have the option to install Plone as a standalone (single-instance) setup or as a clustered (ZEO) setup.

 The clustered (ZEO) setup will take advantage of multi-core CPUs and is